LTUX-Admin/LTUX-Admin.github.io/_organizers/evan_kessman.md

 coordinator_title: Event Chair
 description: Evan Kessman is a senior at LTU, majoring in Computer Science with a concentration in Game Software Development.
 He has a passion for leadership and VR programming.
-Evan has been working as an LTUX coordinator for two years now, and helps make sure everything runs smoothly.
+Evan has been working as an LTUX coordinator for three years now, and helps make sure everything runs smoothly.
 Evan has worked on numerous other projects including a knockoff of iSpy, a Prison Escape, a VR game and more.
 Evan looks forward to working within the industry when he graduates in next May.
 He hopes